Mayi21/PythonPro/README.md

   a django project as server, interact with database and kafka
 * backend
-  fastapi project and use in client. aim to fast and lightweight build app. fastapi run in host. so it expose health check api, exec cmd api, exec shell scrpit api and upload file api.
+  fastapi project and use in client. aim to fast and lightweight build app. fastapi run in host. so it expose health check api, exec cmd api, exec shell script api and upload file api. how to implement upload file to destination host? in server use pick shell script then send a request.

 ## generalize
 use django as server